-The World Bank is one of the largest external education financiers for developing countries, managing a portfolio of $8.9 billion, with operations in 70 countries as of August 2013.
-The World Bank supports education through an average of $2.6 billion a year in new financing for the poorest countries as well as for middle-income countries.
+The World Bank is one of the largest external education financiers for developing countries, managing a portfolio of US$9.5 billion, with operations in 72 countries as of February 2014.
+The World Bank supports education through an average of US$2.6 billion a year in new financing for the poorest countries as well as for middle-income countries.
 The World Bank helps countries achieve their education goals through finance and knowledge services in the forms of analytic work, policy advice, and technical assistance.
 This support includes working with countries to help identify the role and contribution of education to their overall development and poverty reduction strategies.
 This means understanding countries’ individual priorities, needs, and constraints, and collaborating with governments, donors and development partners to design programs in response to countries’ respective needs.

 In 2011, the World Bank launched its Education Sector Strategy 2020, “Learning for All.”
 The strategy recognizes that the knowledge and skills that children and youth gain through learning help lift them out of poverty and drive development.
 The strategy encourages countries to “invest early” because foundational skills acquired early help lifelong learning, “invest smartly” in efforts proven to improve learning, and “invest for all” children and youth, not just the most privileged or gifted.

-The World Bank collaborates with United Nations (UN) agencies and development partners to support countries’ education goals, including progress toward the Millennium Development Goals.
+The World Bank collaborates with United Nations (UN) agencies and development partners to support countries’ education goals, including progress toward the Millennium Development Goals (MDGs).
 Most recently, the World Bank joined the UN Secretary-General as a member of the Global Education First Initiative to help put every child in school, improve the quality of learning, and foster global citizenship.
-As an important contribution to this initiative, the World Bank convened and co-hosted the Learning for All Ministerial in April 2013 that brought together global development leaders and other partners with ministers of education and finance for a discussion that focused on accelerating progress toward ensuring that all children can go to school and learn.
+As an important contribution to this initiative, the World Bank has convened and co-hosted several Learning for All events, in April, September, and October 2013 that brought together global development leaders and other partners with ministers of education and finance for a discussion that focused on accelerating progress toward ensuring that all children can go to school and learn.

-The Global Partnership for Education (GPE) has been a critical partner in basic education since 2002, when the World Bank was instrumental in creating this multi-donor partnership; today, the World Bank is the supervising entity for most GPE-funded projects.
+The Global Partnership for Education (GPE) has been a critical partner in basic education since 2002, when the World Bank was instrumental in creating this multi-donor partnership.
 Efforts to better coordinate financing for education from GPE and the International Development Association (IDA), the World Bank’s fund for the poorest countries, are underway.